-It had been easy to imagine the way Charlie had shaken his head.
+It had been easy to imagine the way Charlie had shaken his head in a frustrated manner.
 Then he had enumerated twenty other reasons why I shouldn't go, but none of them had been good enough for me.

 "Fine," he had eventually consented with a deep sigh.
 Even through the phone, I had been able to sense his awkwardness as the next words of affection had left his lips.
-Charlie had never been too good with anything that had to do with feelings.
-"Just be careful, Bells," he haid said to me with a gruff voice.
+Charlie had never been too good with anything that had to do with feelings, let alone voicing them.
+"Just be careful, Bells," he had told me with a gruff voice.
 "Love you."

 I had hung up the phone with a smile on my lips.
 And the next morning, I had said goodbye to Renée and Phil and to the beautiful house on the beach that had become my home during my years in college.

 I still remembered that day with perfect clarity.
 It had been pouring rain, and I had searched for a motel or some other shelter from the rain when the lights of the small bookstore had reached my eyes.
 At first I hadn't been aware that it was a bookstore I was going to set my foot into.
 I had thought it to be a pharmacy or a small convenience store or something like that.
 I had been in such a hurry to get out of the rain that I hadn't bothered to glance at the sign hanging above the door.

 The smell had been the first thing I had noticed after shaking the water off my clothes and wiping the raindrops from my face.
 The smell of paper and ink – it was always something that made the endorphins in my body to begin their dance towards the blood vessels.
 I had looked around me in the small, quaint store, and had instantly felt enchanted.

 I had managed to get along with very little money, only spending it on necessities like food and rent.
 I had put aside most of my paychecks, saving as much as I had been able to.
 I still didn't know what had made me do that.
-Maybe I had possibly thought about more traveling in the future.
+Maybe I had possibly thought about studying or traveling some more in the future.
 But almost without noticing, I had begun to like the old city by the huge lake.
 And more importantly, I had begun to like the small, idyllic bookstore I was spending all my days in.
 The thought of traveling and even studying had begun to disappear from my mind as the months had passed by.
 And then the moment had arrived when I had realized that I really didn't want to leave anymore.

 The realization had surprised me at first.
 Mostly because I hadn't thought myself to be able to settle down that easily.
 After all, I had left home so I could travel as much as I wanted and do the things I had always wanted to do.
 So that I could test my own wings and live in a constant state of change and find out that there was nothing better than not knowing where I would be tomorrow.
-I hadn't left home because I had been searching for another one.
+I hadn't certainly left home because I had been searching for another one.
 This is what I had told myself, but later when I had thought about it, I had idly wondered if I had unconsciously craved just that.
 Something to call my own.

-I suppose I could say that my pursuit of independence had somewhat succeeded.
-It became much more than a pursuit.
+Therefore, I suppose I could say that my unconscious pursuit of independence had somewhat succeeded.
+It became much more than a pursuit, after all.
 It became a life.

 And so I had stayed.
 It was something I'd never find myself regretting.
 The years had gone by in a rush, and eventually the day had come when the owner of the bookstore had decided to retire.
 I had nearly fallen off the ladder I had been balancing on when she had offered to sell me the place.
 The owner didn't have children of her own, but she did have other relatives.
-That's why it had surprised me that she had come to me first instead of giving her business to her nieces and nephews.
+That's why it had surprised me that she had come to me first instead of offering her business to her numerous nieces and nephews.
 Maybe she had wanted to be certain that a genuine book fanatic continued her work.

-I considered it as my one last step, as the one missing piece of the puzzle, when I had given her a positive response without a moment's thought.
+It had been my one last step, the one missing piece of the puzzle, when I had given her a positive response without a moment's thought.
 I'd had all my savings to support my decision, and even though they hadn't been nearly enough to pay for the entire value of the store at once, I knew I had done the right thing for myself.
 It had been a scary decision to make, yes, but at the same time nothing had ever felt so right.
 And I knew myself; I knew what made me happy.
 This was definitely something that did, and I had decided to hold onto it.

 Returning from the memories back to the present, I made my way back inside.
 The small bell above the door jingled as I stepped in – I was very fond of the sound.
 It added its own nice feel to the store.

 After arranging the rest of the books on the shelves and taking the empty boxes to the recycling container at the back of the store, I sat down behind the counter, flipping open one of the books I hadn't had the time to finish.
 Sometimes the days were so busy that I barely had any time to sit down, but on days like these when books didn't seem to interest anyone, I usually made my time pass with reading if there was nothing else to take care of.
 I had to know what I was selling to people, after all.
-Or that's what I usually liked to tell myself as an excuse when I began to feel lazy.
+Or that's what I usually liked to tell myself as an excuse if I began to feel lazy.

 The bell above the door jingled suddenly.
 I glanced up from the text and expected to see a customer entering.